lsst-dm/dmtn-175/index.rst

 - Michelle Gower brought up the possibility of putting the campaign metadata into the registry database, as that's desirable for long-term control and management of that at least in the BPS context.
   I'm a bit wary of expanding ``butler``/``pipetask`` to centrally control even more things (developer campaigns may be quite different from production campaigns in that respect - sandboxes vs. data releases).
-  But combined with a local SQLite repo, so the metadata for sandbox campaigns doesn't get pushed upstrea until/unless a run is pushed back, it's very intriguing.
+  But combined with a local SQLite repo, so the metadata for sandbox campaigns doesn't get pushed upstream until/unless a run is pushed back, it's very intriguing.

 - The possibility of putting log files in the Registry as well was also raised by Michelle.
   I think we'd all agree that relating logs to their processing runs in the registry database makes sense, but I think it's also pretty clear that `~lsst.daf.butler.Butler.get` and `~lsst.daf.butler.Butler.put` are not ideal interfaces for them (we could work with them, I imagine, but it seems like forcing/encouraging log access through those is a negative-value proposition).